+AsyncStoreLibraryDirector ---------------------------

-AsyncStoreLibraryDirectory The path of the directory that contains the library to use to connect to the database.
+y The path of the directory that contains the library to use to connect to the database.
 Specify either an absolute path, or a path relative to the server executable file.

+AsyncStoreLibraryName

-AsyncStoreLibraryName The name of the library to use to connect to the database.
+The name of the library to use to connect to the database.
 You can omit the file extension.
-The following libraries are available: postgresAsyncStoreLibrary - for connecting to a PostgreSQL database. mysqlAsyncStoreLibrary - for connecting to a MySQL database.
-ConnectionString The connection string to use to connect to the database.
+The following libraries are available:

+- postgresAsyncStoreLibrary for connecting to a PostgreSQL database. - mysqlAsyncStoreLibrary for connecting to a MySQL database.

+ConnectionString

+The connection string to use to connect to the database.
 The user that you specify must have permission to create tables in the database.
+For example:

+ConnectionString=DSN=ActionStore

+or

-For example: ConnectionString=DSN=ActionStore or ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876; Database=SharedActions; Uid=user; Pwd=password;
+ConnectionString=Driver={PostgreSQL}; Server=10.0.0.1; Port=9876;

-MaxVarcharSize=0;
+Database=SharedActions; Uid=user; Pwd=password; MaxVarcharSize=0;

 If your connection string includes a password, Micro Focus recommends encrypting the value of the parameter before entering it into the configuration file.
 Encrypt the entire connection string.
-For information about how to encrypt parameter values, see Encrypt Passwords, on page 61.
+For information about how to encrypt parameter values, see Encrypt Passwords, on page 62.

-Do not use the same database, data source name, and connection string that you use for storing training data.
+TIP: Do not use the same database, data source name, and connection string that you use for storing training data.
 You must create a separate database, DSN, and connection string.

-'''

 [Actions]

 AsyncStoreLibraryDirectory=acidlls

 AsyncStoreLibraryName=postgresAsyncStoreLibrary

 ConnectionString=DSN=ActionStore

-'''

-5. If you are using the same database to store action queues for more than one type of component, set the following parameter in the [Actions] section of the configuration file.
+5. You can use the same database to store action queues for more than one type of IDOL component (for example, a group of File System Connectors and a group of Media Servers).
+To use a database for more than one type of component, set the following parameter in the [Actions] section of the configuration file.

+DatastoreSharingGroupName

-DatastoreSharingGroupName The group of components to share actions with.
+The group of components to share actions with.
 You can set this parameter to any string, but the value must be the same for each server in the group.
 For example, to configure several Media Servers to share their action queues, set this parameter to the same value in every Media Server configuration.
 Micro Focus recommends setting this parameter to the name of the component.

-Do not configure different components (for example, two different types of connector) to share the same action queues.
+CAUTION: Do not configure different components (for example, two different types of connector) to share the same action queues.
 This will result in unexpected behavior.